 repentance, meaning this is what it takes to be released from spiritual

-darkness; only God can deliver them by granting repentance to those in error.
+darkness, for only God can deliver them by granting them repentance who live in error.

 of the truth believe it by a revelation of the Holy Spirit.
 We can tell people

-about the truth of God, but until they get a revelation of it, they can’t
+about God's truth, but until they get a revelation of it, they cannot

-the moment it hits the road, according to the parable of the sower (Lk
+the moment it hits the ground, according to the parable of the sower (Lk

-we don’t own it by revelation, we are susceptible to spiritual forces of
+8,4-15).
+Until we understand the truth by revelation, we are susceptible to spiritual forces of

 2Tim 2-23,24